aantron/markup.ml/doc/CONTRIBUTING.md

 The modules can be arranged in the following categories.
 Where a module directly implements a box from the diagram, it is indicated in boldface.

-Until the modules dealing with Lwt, only `Markup_stream_io` does I/O. The rest of the modules are pure with respect to I/O.
+Until the modules dealing with Lwt, only `Markup.Stream_io` does I/O. The rest of the modules are pure with respect to I/O.

 Almost everything is based directly on specifications.
 Most functions are